joe01w/cloud_learning/what_is_cloud/readme.md

 <img alt="CapEx-OpEx-characteristics-challenges-blog-1024x999.png" height="560" src="CapEx-OpEx-characteristics-challenges-blog-1024x999.png" width="555"/>

 ### Is migrating to the cloud always cheaper?

+No, the balance of initial investment vs. ongoing costs should be considered.
+Moving to the cloud often entails transitioning from capital expenditures (CapEx) to operational expenditures (OpEx).
+While this shift can reduce upfront expenses, businesses should assess whether the long-term operational costs of cloud services align with their budget and financial objectives.
+Also, businesses should consider the potential for vendor lock-in and how it might affect long-term costs.
+Additionally, cloud providers may periodically adjust pricing or introduce new pricing models, impacting cost predictability for businesses.

 ### Marketshare - What is the breakdown?
 Add a diagram to help understand marketshare trends

 ### What are the 3 largest Cloud providers known for (What makes them popular?
 What are some of their USPs?)

 #### Which cloud provider do you think might be the best?
 Why?

 ### What sorts of things do you usually need to pay for when using the cloud?